karstenw/geosLib/README.md

 + Text Scrap files

-+ stop this trip on memory lane.
++ Clean the mess up and finish this trip on memory lane.